Machine Learning (ML)

 1642 - Mathematician Blaise Pascal designed one of the first mechanical adding machines.
 Known as Pascaline, it used a system of gears and wheels to add and subtract.
 It was invented for arguable the most boring and mindless task, calculating taxes (no offense to accountants).

 1694 - Leibniz invented a similar machine to Pascaline called The Step Reckoner, but was more accurate and could perform the four basic arithmetic operations.
 He also created the binary system, still used today.

 1801 - Joseph Jacquard tackled the problem of storing data.
-He designed a weaving loom that able to store data, using metal cards punched with holes.
-A collection of these cards coded to directly program the looms with consistent results.
+He designed a weaving loom that was able to store data, using metal cards punched with holes.
+A collection of these cards were coded to directly program the looms with consistent results.

 1847 - Boole created a set of operators, anachronistically named, Boolean Operators that had responses true or false, yes or no and was represented in binary.
 Boolean operators have stood the test of time, maybe you even used them today!